jvsingh/paypal-connector/README.md

 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||

-Returns GetPalDetailsResponseType} with the account details.
+Returns with the account details.